 board of directors

-Shanequa attended Lincoln & Hofstra universities in pursuit of a bachelors degree.
-She has certificates from: Adelphi University, for Organizational and Community Leadership; Social Movement Technologies for Digital Organizing; University of Connecticut, for Workplace Empowerment Leadership & Skills; Rockwood Institute, for The Art of Leadership; and the National Association of Mothers’ Centers, for Group Facilitation.
+Shanequa attended Lincoln & Hofstra universities in pursuit of a bachelor's degree.
+She has certificates from Adelphi University for Organizational and Community Leadership; Social Movement Technologies for Digital Organizing; the University of Connecticut for Workplace Empowerment Leadership & Skills; Rockwood Institute for The Art of Leadership; and the National Association of Mothers' Centers for Group Facilitation.
 She currently resides on Long Island with her supportive husband and two courageous children.

 Erika Deansis a Licensed Social Worker, studying for her doctorate in Education at LIU.
 Erika has a strong commitment in servicing the needs of disadvantaged youth and their families.
 Her professional expertise includes networking, collaboration, written and oral communication, engaging diverse populations, policy, juvenile justice reform and facilitation, while displaying immense strength in staff support, management, organizational skills, coordinating and cultural diversity.
 Her experience began working in disenfranchised neighborhoods coordinating the Street Outreach Project, where she assisted adolescents who ran-a-way and/or were homeless; reaching out to them on the streets, in schools and at the local correctional facility.
 Following that, she began working as a Substance Abuse Therapist providing treatment to adolescents and adults who were also diagnosed with mental health disorders.
 She has also worked part-time in a local alternative high school providing individual and group counseling.